lvkaszus/lvkaszuswebsite-flask/README.md

-# lvkaszuswebsite
+# lvkaszuswebsite-old
-- https://lvkasz.us - Source Code of my public website
+- https://lvkasz.us - Old Source Code of my public website (Not maintained anymore!)

+[⚠️] - This repository is not maintained anymore!
+It is for archival purposes.

 ## Font Awesome
 - This repository uses Font Awesome library. (https://github.com/FortAwesome/Font-Awesome)